In partnership with Globus Tours

-They not only look great with their layers of caramel coloured layers topped with silky white cream, but they taste divine.
+They not only look great with their layers of caramel colored layers topped with silky white cream, but they taste divine.
 You will find an Irish coffee in any bar or restaurant.

 If you are planning a big night out, make a wine bar a place to stop after a few pints in the pub.
 The wine bars are lots of fun to drink at.
 Some have evening jazz and wine tasting events.

-Some of our favourites were potato and leek soup, bacon and cabbage, Guinness or Irish stew, and of course potato.
+Some of our favorites were beef & Guiness stew, cod & chips, potato & leek soup, bacon & cabbage, Guinness or Irish stew, and of course potato.

 Never fear about having the opportunity to try this.
 Each dish you order will come with three varieties- mashed, baked, and boiled.
 The Irish don’t want you forgetting about those famine years.

 7. Grafton Street Shopping